Project Work I

-The course unit is intended as supporting studies to the student¿s performance/creative work, by increasing his/her ability to reflect upon musical issues.
+The course unit is intended as supporting studies to the student's performance/creative work, by increasing his/her ability to reflect upon musical issues.
 Different topical questions will be raised depending on the student group.
-These might include interpretation, performance practise, and understanding of different musical styles, musical analysis, composition and aesthetics.
-Critical reflections practice and oral and written expression of relevant issues will be emphasised.
+These might include interpretation, performance practice, and understanding of different musical styles, musical analysis, composition and aesthetics.
+Critical reflections practice and oral and written expression of relevant issues will be emphasized.

 The student should be able to